Sundarbans National Park: Park-specific information

 The only means of travelling the park is by boat, down the various lanes formed by the many flowing rivers.
 Local boats or vessels operated by the West Bengal Tourism Development Corporation, namely M.V.
 Chitrarekha and M.V.
 Sarbajaya.
-Accommodation on land and cruise safaris are provided by Sunderban Tiger Camp, the only government-approved resort in the region.
-They conduct fixed departures and private tours from Kolkata throughout the year.
+Accommodation on land and cruise safaris are provided by many private resorts, and tour operators.
+Many tour operators conduct fixed departures and private tours from Kolkata throughout the year.